truenas/middleware/docs/userguide/index.rst

 Clicking a disk's entry will also display its "Wipe" button which can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

-.. note:: should a disk's serial number not be displayed in this screen, use the **smartctl** command within Shell.
-For example, to determine the serial number of disk ada0, type **smartctl -a /dev/ada0 | grep Serial**.
+.. note:: should a disk's serial number not be displayed in this screen, use the :command:`smartctl` command within Shell.
+For example, to determine the serial number of disk ada0, type :command:`smartctl -a /dev/ada0 | grep Serial`.

 View Volumes
 ~~~~~~~~~~~